Information for Applicants From Foreign Institutions

 Applications from foreign institutions or international organizations will be evaluated and scored during the initial review process using standard NIH review criteria.
 In addition, the following will be assessed as part of the review process and award decision:

-- Whether the project presents special opportunities for furthering research programs through the use of unusual talent, resources, populations or environmental conditions in other countries that are not readily accessible in the U.S., or that augment existing U.S. resources;
+- Whether the project presents special opportunities for furthering research programs through the use of unusual talent, resources, populations or environmental conditions in other countries that are not readily accessible in the United States, or that augment existing U.S. resources;

-- Whether the proposed project has specific relevance to the mission and objectives of NCCIH and has the potential for significantly advancing the health sciences in the U.S.
+- Whether the proposed project has specific relevance to the mission and objectives of NCCIH and has the potential for significantly advancing the health sciences in the United States.

 Research grant applications from foreign or international organizations must also be specifically approved for funding by NCCIH’s National Advisory Council.